 Network Installation Instructions

-If you have a network in your facility and you have purchased more than one License of SPC Express for Windows, you should consider installing SPC Express on your central file server and also storing your data files on the server as well.
+If you have a network in your facility and you have purchased more than one License of SPC Express for Windows, you should consider putting the installation files on your central file server, and also storing your data files on the server as well.
 The advantages are:

 Installation Instructions: